 What is the Oil ETF?

-Oil ETF as the name suggests is the exchange-traded funds which invests in the firms operating across commodities in oil and gas industry, tracking a certain segment of the market and coming up with a unique proposition that allows investors to take positions without worrying much about the threshold or margin requirements and trade very much like they do inequities.
+Oil ETF, as the name suggests, is the exchange-traded funds which invests in the firms operating across commodities in the oil and gas industry, tracking a particular segment of the market and coming up with a unique proposition that allows investors to take positions without worrying much about the threshold or margin requirements and trade very much like they do inequities.

 Examples of Oil ETF

 Following are some examples of top traded oil ETF in international markets:

 #1 – XLE

 - Full Name – Energy select sector SPDR

 - Assets Under Management – $ 13 Billion